Willow Sidhe is a nature enthusiast and has experience understanding natural dyes, "tannins," and methods to remove staining.

 Coffee Stain Removal for Washable Fabric

-Boiling water can also be used for coffee stains removal from washable fabrics by Placing the fabric in a sink or over a bucket, and then pouring boiling water carefully over the stained area.
-The extreme heat will dissolve the sugar and release the bonds binding it too the fabric.
+Boiling water can also be used for coffee stains removal from washable fabrics by placing the fabric in a sink or over a bucket, and then pouring boiling water carefully over the stained area.
+The extreme heat will dissolve the sugar and release the bonds binding it to the fabric.

 - Make a solution consisting of one part glycerin and one part isopropyl alcohol.